MihirR23/Aerospace_Digital_Twin/_posts/2026-04-08-the-final-demonstration-twelve-weeks-of-work-in-two-videos.md

 When I started this project in January, I had a rough idea of a digital twin, an AI classifier and a report.
 What I ended up with is a complete mechatronics system that spans mechanical CAD, physics simulation, PLC control, machine learning, real-time visualisation and a working physical demonstrator.
 The four pillars of the project, which I set out in my first blog post, all came together in the end.

 I have learned more in the last three months than in any other period of my degree.
 I have learned how to debug a classifier that insists it is right when it is wrong.
 I have learned that the S7-1200 communication stack will happily reject your read request for reasons that take days to uncover.
-I have learned that flow restrictors matter, that piloted check valves are magical and that sometimes the best solution is to tear down the station and rebuild it from scratch.
+I have learned that flow restrictors matter, that piloted check valves are magical, and that sometimes the best solution is to tear down the station and rebuild it from scratch.

 Most of all, I have learned that the hardest parts of a project are where the real learning happens.
 Every failed run, every rejected approach, every "why is this not working" moment pushed the project further than any smooth path would have.